gzinck/des/README.txt

     "bad": ["q1"]
   },

-  // Secondly, describe the alphabet sigma
+  // Secondly, describe the alphabet of events "events": {
-  "alphabet": {

     // Within this, we list all events defined (does not include epsilon by
     //   default)